yge58/caffe2-opencv-ndkcamera/README.md

 A demo android ndk app combining Caffe2, OpenCV and NDKCamera (texture-view).

 # Why I created this app?
-I intended to speed up real-time image classification by eliminating interaction between ndk C++ with Java.
+I intended to speed up real-time image classification by eliminating interaction between ndk C++ side and Java side.
 Since both caffe and opencv are written in c++, it is natural to integrate them with NDK camera API.

 # where is caffe code taken place?